conan-io/docs/howtos/intel_compiler.rst

     .......

-As you can observe, you have used one of these Intel compilers, the DPC++ one and successfully generated the ``libintelcc.a`` file.
+As you can observe, you have used one of these Intel compilers, the DPC++ one and successfully generated the ``libhello.a`` file.

 intel-cc and Microsoft Visual Studio